IORoot/HouseQuests_wiki/docs/Features/overlays.md

 ## 🚈 London Tube Stations

-Every dot on the map will be one of the hundreds of tube stations scattered around london.
+Every dot on the map will be one of the hundreds of tube stations scattered around London.
 Click on the marker for:
 - Station Name
 - Zone of Station
 - Postcode
 - Longitude / Latitude
-- A link to more details of the station.
+- A link to more details about the station.

 ## 🛤 London Train Lines

-To compliment the map, we have also included the colour-coded train lines within London.
+To complement the map, we have also included the colour-coded train lines within London.
 A straight dotted line that isn't geographically correct and doesn't follow the tracks exactly.
-These are from multiple different train services and by clicking on the line will popup information that includes the service name for that particular section of track and the two stations it connects to.
+These are from multiple different train services and clicking on the line will popup information that includes the service name for that particular section of track and the two stations it connects to.

 - Train Line Operator (SouthEastern, Thameslink, etc...)
 - Station A Name